Golden Boy (West End)

 Lola Falana in particular was singled out for praise – she had been given a featured role in the dance sequences.
 Herbert Kretzmer wrote in the Daily Express: “An electrifying girl dancer named Lola Falana was absolutely riveting.
 She is the golden girl of Golden Boy.
 The finest dancer to come to London in an American show since Chita Rivera took the town by storm in West Side Story.”

-Sammy’s friends were being assassinated, he had been ostracised by elements of both black and white communities in the USA, and in mid-August his wife May Britt officially filed for divorce (while Sammy and May had been separated since the spring of 1966, his relationship with Lola Falana had presumably led May to formally end the marriage).
+It was a sign of the decreasing care Sammy was showing for the production: Sammy’s friends were being assassinated, he had been ostracised by elements of both black and white communities in the USA, and in mid-August his wife May Britt officially filed for divorce (although Sammy and May had been separated since the spring of 1966, his public relationship with Lola Falana had presumably led May to formally end the marriage).
 In addition, he was never in perfect health during the show – suffering continued problems with his throat, and occasionally getting injured in the show’s strenuous boxing scenes.

 Sammy also kept his reputation as a spendthrift around town intact – one night late in the show’s run, in the middle of Act II, private detective Tom Markwick walked down the aisle of the theatre and leapt onto the stage, walked over to Sammy and served him a writ for non-payment of goods from London stores.